 One species that is susceptible to changes in environmental conditions is the Manila clam, Ruditapes philippinarum.
-The Manila clam are indigenous to the Philippines, South China and East China Seas, and up to the Sea of Okhotsk and the southern Kuril Islands (Scarlato, 1981).
+The Manila clam is indigenous to the Philippines, South China and East China Seas, up to the Sea of Okhotsk and the southern Kuril Islands (Scarlato, 1981).
 Since being introduced to the west coast of the United States in the 1930’s (Magoon and Vining, 1981), they have become an economically important aquaculture species (Dumbauld et al. 2009).
 Manila clams are tolerant of a wide range of temperatures and salinities (Numaguchi 1998), however, little is known concerning their tolerance to ocean acidification.

-The objective of this study was to examine the impact of elevated pCO2 on juvenile Manila clam physiology.
+The objective of this study is to examine the impact of elevated pCO2 on juvenile Manila clam physiology.
 Expression level of candidate genes involved in calcification, translation, stress response, and oxidative stress were measured during a three-week exposure to elevated pCO2 conditions.
 In addition, the minimum lethal temperature (MLT) for juvenile Manila clams was determined and the effect of elevated pCO2 conditions on juvenile Manila clam thermal limits assessed.
-Our hypothesis was that if ocean acidification negatively impacts physiological processes necessary for Manila clams to cope with temperature change, exposure to a heat shock would result in higher mortality in clams exposed to elevated pCO2 compared to ambient pCO2 conditions.
+Our hypothesis was that ocean acidification would negatively impact other stress-related physiological processes, so that exposure to a heat shock would result in higher mortality in clams exposed to elevated pCO2 compared to ambient pCO2 conditions.

 Materials and Methods